M1chelGom3s/project_cellchat_appWeb/README.md

 ## Data

 the gyrus danté (DG) cell dataset.
-The cell populations are annotated and created from Seurat (V3). ask Rejane RUA if the datasets are public or not ?
+The cell populations are annotated and created from Seurat (V3). ask Rejane if the datasets are public or not ?

 ## Deployment